Ross Hauser, MD Caring Medical Florida

 - The objective of the study was to examine factors influencing cervical alignment after corrective surgery for adult patients with adolescent idiopathic scoliosis.

 - Two years following surgery, adult patients were examined who developed adolescent idiopathic scoliosis following posterior corrective surgery for the thoracic or lumbar major curve.

 - More than half of the patients with baseline cervical spine deformity still had their cervical malalignment postoperatively.
 Because cervical spine deformity has the potential to lead to cervical degeneration, careful follow-up observation is necessary for these young patients.

 These are some of the patients we see in our office.
-The patient who had a successful surgery initially and then cervical spine degenerative disease began to progress.
+The patient had a successful surgery initially and then cervical spine degenerative disease began to progress.
 What would cause this?
-In some people it is damaged and loose cervical spine ligaments.
+In some people, it is damaged and loose cervical spine ligaments.
 I will explain below.

 For many patients we see, they report to us that they have tried many methods of neck curvature correction.
 Many went through months and months of physical therapy, not trying to reverse the problem, but simply try to stop their cervical scoliosis from getting worse.
 Equally, many have been under the care of chiropractors for many years seeking the same outcome of lessening progression.

 There are many causes for the development of scoliosis, perhaps one of the simplest, overlooked, and easier to treat problems is a problem of weak, damaged, overstretched cervical spine ligaments that are not holding the vertebrae in their natural position.

 In common language, scoliosis means that the spine is crooked.
 The spine is held together by the same thing that holds all the bones together, ligaments.